-Several native varieties mingle together across the sun-baked island but all share the traits of having great flavour, high nutritional value and an abundance of rich oil.
+Several native varieties mingle together across the sun-baked island but all share the traits of having great flavour and high nutritional value.
 The natural hardiness of the trees also means that there is a general lack of interest in pesticide among the island’s farming community.
 Last season Majorca’s working farms (a category which encompasses small scale growers all the way through to those renting large scale expanses of land) together collected 2500 tonnes of almonds.

 Arriving in September, the Majorcan trees have shed their picturesque white-pink spring blossoms and the harvest is well underway.

 In many plots almonds are still collected traditionally.
 Farmhands thwack the sturdy almond branches to spill the plentiful crop onto tight nets that are strewn across the ground.
 Increasingly though, farms – including one we recently visited outside Alaró – are mechanising and using tractors fitted with a large folding canopy.
 These reverse to fit up to the trunk and wings unfold from a clasp to shake and grip the tree.
 A screw then coaxes the almonds (stored in their natural shell to preserve freshness) from the canopy into an internal container.